 If you plan to be out and about, it’s helpful to start with a base layer(s) made from moisture-wicking fabrics that won’t trap sweat and lead to chills.
 Wool (or a wool mix) will keep you warm but not sweaty; look for smooth merino wool options if you’re worried the material will feel scratchy.
 Avoid cotton as it soaks up moisture and doesn’t dry quickly, which can lead to hypothermia in extreme conditions.

 As you select your base layers, aim for a snug fit so the material touches your skin all over and can effectively wick moisture from your skin.
 It’s a good idea to select the weight depending on the extremity of the cold you’ll be exposed to.
 Choose heavyweight base layers for sub-freezing temps and low activity and lighter-weight options for milder temps and/or higher activity levels.

 Next, pack the middle insulating layers

 Layering an insulating layer(s) over a base layer will ensure your core stays warm without getting sweaty.
 Fleece layers work well for this task since they’re warm and cozy and tend to layer well over thinner base layers.
 Merino wool sweaters make for another great option; they’re lightweight, warm, and can layer easily.
 A thin, puffy jacket that fits under a shell could also work, particularly if you anticipate exposure to extremely cold temperatures.
 Don’t neglect your bottom half — fleece tights or leggings will do the trick.

-Planning a trip to cold destination in Europe?
+Planning a trip to a cold destination in Europe?
 Check out our Country Travel Guides

 Finish off the layering system with an outer shell